The-Politico/nicar18-reusable-charts/README.md

   d3.select('#chart').append('svg').attr('class', 'chart') :
   d3.select('#chart').select('svg.chart');`

-`appendSelect` is an important method to make our chart reusable as it allows us to do 3 key things:
+Understanding what `appendSelect` does is fundamental to understanding how reusable chart modules work.
+It's what programmers call idempotent, which means it's code that's been abstracted so we can give it any selector and any class and check to see whether or not an element is already appended or not.
+This kind of functionality is powerful and in the case of our d3 chart module, it allows us to do 3 things easily:
-1. We can update our chart with different slices of data without re-rendering our chart.
+1. Update our chart with different slices of data without re-rendering our chart.
-2. We can call separate instances of our chart on the same page using different data.
+2. Call separate instances of our chart on the same page using different data (i.e. small multiples)
-3. It ensures our chart module is responsive.
+3. Helps ensure our chart module is responsive.

-## The basic structure of our chart module
+### The basic structure of our chart module
+#### file: `file-1.js`
-Now that we've covered the key concept behind our appendSelect method, let's go over the basic structure your chart module should have out of the box.
+Ok, now that we've covered the key concepts behind our appendSelect method, let's go over the basic structure of our chart module (`file-1.js`).
 First of all, our chart is wrapped in an `export default()` function so we can easily import it into other projects.

 Second, our chart has 5 methods by which you can access it/call it.
 1. `render()`